Last updated on July 11th, 2022 at 01:57 pm

 I’ve got three, which means honey, I’ve got material.

 Mark this page or think of my mothers as M1, M2 and M3.
 M1 is my birth mother who abandoned me as an infant.
 She’s the one who was raped by some boy, or her father or her fiance’; she can’t remember.
 She’s the one who when I first contacted her by phone denied she was my mother and then asked if we just couldn’t forget the whole thing.

 I also have my adoptive mother, M2, the mother who raised me from 3 weeks to 18 and not a minute longer.
 She was a lousy mother to my brother and me in so many ways for her entire life.

-After a lifetime of abuse, neglect, dishonesty and craziness, by my thirties, I had let M2, my adoptive mother, know she was on her own.
-I could care less about Sunday calls, holiday plans or scheduling mom’s trips to doctor.
+After a lifetime of abuse, neglect, dishonesty, and craziness, by my thirties, I had let M2, my adoptive mother, know she was on her own.
+I could care less about Sunday calls, holiday plans, or scheduling mom’s trips to the doctor.
 My secret was that I was an undutiful daughter, a condition for which I was only briefly ashamed.

-Theoretically, I could justify my decision to my husband, to my brother and to our inner circle of friends.
+Theoretically, I could justify my decision to my husband, my brother, and to our inner circle of friends.
 Although when my father was still alive, the chasm bothered him.

 Rejecting your own mother is a hard decision to live out loud.

 Internally, it is made even more difficult if your mother is a life-long mystery, like mine.
 But over time as I compared my life to my mother’s, contrasting the women we were in our twenties, thirties, and forties, I came to realize that my decision was the only sane one.

 Little by little I began recognizing other women dealing with toxic mothers and I would take them aside and tell them what I did.
 I never encouraged anyone to cut off all contact completely.
 But I wanted to let them know that I did it and I could live with it and that I was a smart, nice, and relatively sane person.